hocachoc/hocachoc.github.io/docs/projects/posts/the-architects-guide-terraform-lifecycle-management-explained.md

 ```

 !!! info
-    Terraform State Management is out of the scope of this project; you can try your luck by searching on this website.
+    Terraform State Management is out of the scope of this project; please patient, you can read more [at the end of this article](./the-architects-guide-terraform-lifecycle-management-explained/#references)

 ## 6. The Demolition: `terraform destroy`